drhyrum/primaryspecials/songs/follow_the_prophet.md

 ### Abraham

 ### (new) Joseph -- by Nathan Mills and Bishop Mills
 Joseph was a prophet--had a fancy coat.
-<br/>His brothers tried to kill him--faked it with a goat.
+His brothers tried to kill him--faked it with a goat.

 When he got to Egypt, he helped them prepare.
-<br/>Even in his trials, God was always there
+<br/>Even in his trials, God was always there.

 ### Moses
 ### Samuel